Justin-Randall/tdd-cmake-template/README.md

 There are some other great tools that can be plugged into this framework.
 Test coverage tracking with OpenCPPCoverage is a reasonably portable way to track how much functional code is covered by tests (it should be 100%).
 IDEs can read its output to show, in the editor, which lines have not had test coverage (coverage gutters in VSCode, for example).

 The most important goal is to have a nice launchpad template to start TDD without having to recreate it from scratch every time.

+### Custom time complexity testing

+There are some additional headers and sources included here that are commented out in `project_root/tests/CMakeLists.txt` that may be of use to ensure the time complexity in Big-O notation for your code remains as expected as future changes are made.
+Nobody wants an O(1) method to become O(n^2) unexpectedly and require a bunch of profiling sessions to track down.
+This makes it easier to let the test suite catch these issues.
+They should be FAST (on the order of milliseconds), but you will need to supply enough sample runs to ensure provably accurate results over 99% of the time.
+This is one of those rare occassions that a rare and random false failure is preferable to no coverage.